bruhmomen69/OpenProjects/DESCRIPTION.md

   - Permission: `zchat.message`
   - Parameters:
     - `<message>`: Reply text

+#### Cross-server private messages

+When using a **MySQL** database, ZealousChat can deliver private messages across multiple Paper servers on the same network.

+- `/msg` will attempt cross-server delivery when the target is online on another server
+- `/reply` also supports cross-server targets
+- Recipients that have private messages toggled off will not receive cross-server messages

 ### Chat & Social Spy Toggles
 - `/zealouschat toggle chat` — Toggle your public chat on/off